Patient education: High altitude illness (including mountain sickness) (Beyond the Basics)

 HAPE treatment — HAPE is a medical emergency.
 You should seek medical care or descend as soon as possible if you develop symptoms.
 Waiting to descend can be disastrous; symptoms can worsen quickly and you may not be able to walk.
 Waiting also increases the risk of developing life-threatening complications, or even death.
 (See "High altitude pulmonary edema".)

-●Hyperbaric treatment may be used as an alternative to descent, if it is available.
+●Portable hyperbaric chamber – Treatment in a portable hyperbaric chamber may be a temporizing measure until descent is possible.
 You can use oxygen inside a hyperbaric chamber.
 (See 'Portable hyperbaric chamber' above.)

 ●Nifedipine or other medicines may be helpful if oxygen is not available and descent is not possible.